machaddr/pythonico/README.md

 ![Pythonico Programming Text Editor](https://raw.githubusercontent.com/machaddr/pythonico/main/screenshots/editor.png)

-Pythonico Programming Text Editor is a lightweight and customizable text editor designed specifically for programming in Python.

-This portion of code provides a user-friendly interface and essential features to facilitate Python programming. <br />It offers syntax highlighting, code auto-completion, code snippets, multiple tabs, and other functionalities to enhance the coding experience. <br /><br />The goal of Pythonico Programming Text Editor is to provide a fast and efficient text editor tailored for Python developers.

-This code is still in Alpha, many features may lack in the code.
+Pythonico Programming Text Editor is a lightweight and customizable IDE built specifically for Python development.
+It provides a user-friendly interface and essential features like syntax highlighting, code auto-completion, code snippets, and multiple tabs to streamline your coding experience.
+Our goal is to offer a fast, efficient, and intuitive editor tailored for Python developers.
+This code is still in Alpha, and several features may be incomplete or under active development.

 ## Features
 - **Syntax Highlighting:**
-Provides syntax highlighting for Python code to improve code readability.
+  Provides rich syntax highlighting for Python code, including advanced rules for parentheses, imports, and strings.
 - **Code Auto-Completion:**
-Offers auto-completion suggestions while typing to increase productivity.
+  Offers auto-completion suggestions for built-in Python functions and installed modules, boosting productivity.
 - TODO **Code Snippets:**
   Includes a library of code snippets for common Python programming tasks.
 - **Multiple Tabs:**
   Allows opening multiple files simultaneously with a tabbed interface.
+- **Line Numbering & Auto-Indentation:**
+  Displays line numbers for easy navigation and automatically indents your code.
 - **Customization:**
-Provides options to customize the appearance and behavior of the text editor.
+  Provides options to customize the appearance and behavior of the text editor, including theming and font selection.
 - **Search and Replace:**
-Enables searching for specific text patterns and replacing them as needed.
+  Enables searching for text patterns and replacing them as needed.
 - **Code Formatting:**
   Offers automatic code formatting for consistent and clean code.
 - TODO **Error Highlighting:**
-Highlights syntax errors and warnings in the code for easy identification.
+  Helps identify syntax errors and warnings in the code for quick troubleshooting.
-Installation

 ## Dependencies